-Beans – If oysters aren’t your thing (they are an acquired taste), opt for fiber-full and budget-friendly beans to get the boost of zinc.
+- Beans – If oysters aren’t your thing (they are an acquired taste), opt for fiber-full and budget-friendly beans to get the boost of zinc.
 Add them to chicken and veggie burritos, mix them into salads or blend them up with herbs and spices for a healthier dip.

 - Tomato Sauce – Could it be the pizza sauce that you’ve been eating all these years has been helping you ward off prostate cancer?
 It’s true.
 According to research, cooked tomato sauce is rich in the cancer-fighting antioxidant, lycopene.
 However the tomato sauce is prepared, make sure you pair it with a little fat, like the cheese on your pizza or a touch of olive oil, to help increase your absorption of the lycopene.

-Tofu and Other Soy Products – Foods made from soy have been shown to help prevent prostate cancer and reduce the risk of heart disease.
+- Tofu and Other Soy Products – Foods made from soy have been shown to help prevent prostate cancer and reduce the risk of heart disease.
 Add some edamame to your salad, pour some soy milk on your whole grain cereal, or stir fry marinated tofu with a variety of veggies to add soy to your diet.

-Broccoli – This cruciferous vegetable can do wonders for your waistline, heart health and immune system, thanks to loads of fiber, vitamin C and folate.
+- Broccoli – This cruciferous vegetable can do wonders for your waistline, heart health and immune system, thanks to loads of fiber, vitamin C and folate.
 Studies have linked broccoli and its cruciferous cousins, including cauliflower and Brussels sprouts, to significant cancer-fighting abilities.

-Fish.
+- Fish.
 Especially Fatty Fish that Contain both Lean Protein and Healthy Fats.
 The added omega 3 fatty acids can improve your heart health and so much more!
 These fats have been shown to help with everything from reducing inflammation and blood cholesterol levels to boosting circulation and helping prevent cancer.

 Everyone’s nutrition needs are a little different.
 To get the most personalized recommendations for your needs and lifestyle, work with a dietitian in your area.